EasyScience/EasyReflectometryLib/docs/src/sample/sample.rst

 Sample
 ======

-The :py:mod:`EasyReflectometry` package is focused on making easy to use functionality for specific modelling approaches.
+The :py:mod:`easyreflectometry` package is focused on making easy to use functionality for specific modelling approaches.
 In order to achieve this, we have a sample library with different functionality.

 .. toctree::